 Meet the Expert

 Wedding bathroom baskets are a real life-saver and a crucial wedding detail that shouldn’t be overlooked.
-Read on for a complete checklist of everything to include in your wedding basket.
+Read on for everything you need to know about bathroom baskets, plus a complete checklist of everything to include in them.

 Wedding Bathroom Basket Tips

 When putting together a wedding bathroom basket, it’s best to think of everything that could go wrong.
 Whether that’s an allergic reaction, ripped pantyhose, or a surprise visit from Aunt Flo.
 Prepare for the worst so you and your guests can enjoy a great night of celebrating.
 “Your guests don’t need you to go all out, but it’s nice to have some common household things in the event that an emergency pops up,” says Carlson.

 As the wedding organizers, you should make sure to supply enough items for all your guests.
 Be sure to assign someone to keep an eye on the basket throughout the night and restock as necessary.
 You might want to add a sign on or near the baskets to let your guests know the items are complimentary.

 Additionally, avoid excluding anyone on the basis of gender.
 Even if they won’t readily admit it, men use hairspray, too!

 If you really want to go the extra mile, consider putting together an end-of-the-evening basket as a take-home gift for your guests, loaded up with everything they may need to get “un-ready” that night: makeup remover wipes, tissues, flip-flops, and/or sheet masks.
 It’s a fun way to send your guests home, and it’s a gesture they’ll surely appreciate.